Last Updated on November 18, 2020

 If you buy something from an NC Tripping link, Travel Through Life LLC may earn a commission.
 Please visit our Disclosure page for more explanation of affiliates and sponsorships.

-While exploring North Carolina and writing about our travels here, we have uncovered some interesting facts along the way.
+While exploring and writing about our travels here, we have uncovered some interesting and fun facts about North Carolina.
 And if you’ve lived here for a while or think you know this state pretty well, I guarantee you there are a few things here that are going to come as a surprise.

 Many of these North Carolina facts go back to a time before the state even existed and others continue to play out today.
 Together, let’s take a break from ticking off our NC Bucket Lists and go over some things you should know but probably don’t.

 If you’re searching for something specific in this guide, here’s how we’ve organized things:

 - Post-Revolution Facts About North Carolina

 - 20th Century Facts About North Carolina

 Note: The sections from “Native North Carolinian Facts” through “Post-WWII Facts About North Carolina” are chronologically organized.